NunoSempere/rosenrot-browser/README.md

 ### To do

 #### Quality of life:

 - [ ] Add css for js alerts
 - [ ] Figure out better way to have plugins
 - [ ] Double check newtab/next-tab behavior
 - [ ] Document creating new applications, e.g., as in [Asana for Linux](https://git.nunosempere.com/NunoSempere/asana-for-linux)

 #### Maintenance

+- [ ] Set [`webkit_web_context_set_sandbox_enabled`](<https://webkitgtk.org/reference/webkit2gtk/2.36.8/WebKitWebContext.html#webkit-web-context-set-sandbox-enabled>), as recommended [here](<https://blogs.gnome.org/mcatanzaro/2022/11/04/stop-using-qtwebkit/>)
 - [ ] Use something other than Whatsapp as an example syslink.
-- [ ] Set [`webkit_web_context_set_sandbox_enabled`](<https://webkitgtk.org/reference/webkit2gtk/2.36.8/WebKitWebContext.html#webkit-web-context-set-sandbox-enabled>), as recommended [here](<https://blogs.gnome.org/mcatanzaro/2022/11/04/stop-using-qtwebkit/>)
 - [ ] Fix bug about distorted audio.
 Maybe related to [this pipewire issue](<https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/1547>)?
 - [ ] Upgrade to GTK-4 / Webkitgtk 6.0?
 Will take a fair amount of time, since these are not available on Ubuntu 20.04.

 #### Previously done

+- [x] Add a shortcut for hiding the search tab. => Already exists: Ctrl+K
 - [x] Find out what each of the css elements refers to. => done, see make inspect
 - [x] Figure out if downloading files is doable. => it is
 - [x] Look at using relative rather than absolute paths for configuration. => now makefile is a bit smarter